 The primary "outcome" data recorded by courts is whether a judge issues a writ of possession to return the property to the landlord.
-According to eviction lawsuit data in five of the nine counties, 95% of default judgments resulted in a writ of possession issued versus 21% of cases where a tenant responded.28 Because default judgments and the second secon
+According to eviction lawsuit data in five of the nine counties, 95% of default judgments resulted in a writ of possession issued versus 21% of cases where a tenant responded.28 Because default judgments tenant responded.